Nov 12, 2024

 • Public structures (hospitals, nursing homes, schools) are often the least equipped

-The Alarming Impact on Schools
+The Alarmingly Impact on Schools

 By 2030, 55% of French schools will be exposed to temperatures exceeding 35°C